ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-a-test-case-2.md

     Note that you can also add actions manually between recording sessions.

+14. Add a description in **Describe your test step here**.
-14. Click the **Dialog Title** input parameter and add the title of the dialog box:
+15. Click the **Dialog Title** input parameter and add the title of the dialog box:
     ![](attachments/create-a-test-case-2/new-expense-dialog-action-input-parameters-recorder.png)

 15. For the logout, you can choose to keep the recorded click on the **Sign Out** button or replace it with the **Logout** action.